mtlynch/mtlynch.io/_posts/2019-07-31-dumbest-task-i-ever-outsourced.md

 {% include image.html file="jaclyn-s-2.jpg" alt="Screenshot of conversation with Jaclyn S" max_width="500px" img_link=true class="img-border" fig_caption="Jaclyn S is ready to clean some keyboards" %}

 This was irritating.
-Was Jaclyn S. implying that I, a young man living in one of the trendiest neighborhoods of Manhattan, had nothing better to do on a Saturday night than watch someone clean my keyboard?
-Well, it was irritating because it was true.
+Was Jaclyn S. implying that I, a young man in one of Manhattan's trendiest neighborhoods, had nothing better to do on a Saturday night than watch someone clean my keyboard?

+It was irritating because it was true.
 I told her 9pm was fine and awaited her arrival.

 ## Timeline